Collection development guidelines

 - Specific exclusions are pre-20th century papers and records, large collections of legal documents, and duplicates of consumer-related books and periodicals.

-- In an effort to align with K-State’s curriculum, future collection development areas could emphasize consumer issues relating to military families, the financial services industry, and the food, agriculture, and nutrition arena.
+- In an effort to align with K-State’s curriculum, future collection development areas could emphasize consumer issues relating to the financial services industry and the food, agriculture, and nutrition arena.

 Cookery